Mario Francese: Early years

 Born in Syracuse, Sicily, he moved to Palermo to finish school.
 In the 1950s Francese got his first job as a journalist at the Agenzia Nazionale Stampa Associata (ANSA).
-Shortly afterwards, he was hired by the newspaper La Sicilia in Catania as a correspondent with the task of writing about crime and judicial affairs.
+Shortly afterwards, he was hired by the newspaper La Sicilia in Catania as a crime and judicial affairs correspondent.
 As he was looking to improve his financial situation, in 1957 he accepted a job as head of the press office at the regional administration of Sicily.

 Thanks to his improved financial situation, he decided to marry Maria Sagona in 1958.
 Soon, however, he resigned from his second job at ANSA and started to collaborate with the Giornale di Sicilia, the main newspaper of Palermo.
 He was appointed to cover crime and judicial affairs and became one of the best experts on the Mafia.
 After some time, however, he was forced to make a choice between his job at the Sicilian regional administration and the one at the Giornale di Sicilia.
 In 1968, he chose to become a professional journalist.

 Crime reporter in Palermo

-At the Giornale di Sicilia he began to take care of all crime reporting, from the Ciaculli massacre to the murder of Carabinieri Colonel Giuseppe Russo.
+At the Giornale di Sicilia he began to do all crime reporting, from the Ciaculli massacre, to the murder of Carabinieri Colonel Giuseppe Russo.
 By digging in the intrigues connected with the construction of the Garcia dam, he also was the first to understand the strategic evolution and the new interests of the Mafia of Corleone and their spread to Palermo.
 Francese looked into the connections of the Corleonesi, businessmen and politicians in relation with public contracts.
 He was the only journalist to interview Ninetta Bagarella, the wife of Salvatore Riina.

 In his motivation of the sentence of his killers in 2001, 22 years later, the judge described Francese's skills: "An extraordinary capacity to make connections between the most significant news events, interpret them with courageous intelligence, and thus to draw a reconstruction of exceptional clarity and credibility on the evolutionary lines of Cosa Nostra, in a historical phase in which – in addition to the emergence of insightful and widespread mafia infiltration in the world of procurement and economics – Cosa Nostra's strategy of attacking the State institutions began to take shape.
 A subversive strategy that had made a quality leap just with the elimination of one of the most lucid minds of Sicilian journalism, a professional stranger to any form of packaging, free of any complacency towards the cliques colluded with the Mafia and able to provide the public with important tools for the analysis of the changes taking place within Cosa Nostra."